James B. Weaver: Later years and death

 The Republican Party's popularity after the victory in the Spanish–American War led Weaver, for the first time, to doubt that populist values would eventually prevail.
 With the demise of the Populist Party, Weaver became a Democrat and was a delegate to the 1904 Democratic National Convention.
 He was displeased at the party's nominee, Alton B. Parker, whom he thought "plutocratic", but Weaver supported his unsuccessful campaign nevertheless.
-He gave serious consideration to running for the House again that year but decided against it.
-In 1908 he supported Bryan's third campaign as the Democratic nominee for president, but it, too, was unsuccessful.
+He gave serious consideration to running for the House again that year; however, he decided against it.
+In 1908, he supported Bryan's third campaign as the Democratic nominee for president, but it, too, was unsuccessful.

 That same year, Weaver and his wife, Clara, celebrated their fiftieth wedding anniversary, surrounded by six of their children.
 The Iowa legislature honored him in 1909 and hung a portrait of him in the Iowa State Historical Building.
 He wrote a history of Jasper County, Iowa, where he lived, which was published in 1912.
 Weaver planned to campaign on behalf of Democratic candidates that year but did not have the chance.
-On February 6 he died of heart failure at his daughter's house in Des Moines after being sick for ten days.
+On February 6, he died of heart failure at his daughter's house in Des Moines after being sick for ten days.
 After a funeral at the First Methodist Church in Des Moines, Weaver was buried in that city's Woodland Cemetery.
-The last letter he wrote was an endorsement of Speaker of the House Champ Clark for the Democratic presidential nomination, but he went on to lose the nomination to Woodrow Wilson.
+The last letter he wrote was an endorsement of Speaker of the House Champ Clark for the Democratic presidential nomination; however, Clark went on to lose the nomination to Woodrow Wilson.

 Legacy

 Many of Iowa's leading statesmen, including Weaver's former adversaries, praised him at his funeral and in the years thereafter.
 Fusion with the Democrats had brought Populist policy into the mainstream, and several of the policies for which Weaver fought became law after his death, including the direct election of Senators, a graduated income tax, and a monetary policy not based on the gold standard; others, such as public ownership of the railroads and telephone companies, were never enacted.

 In a 2008 biography, Robert B. Mitchell wrote that "Weaver's legacy cannot be assessed using conventional measures", as much of what he fought for did not come to pass until after his death.
 Even so, Mitchell credits Weaver for beginning the political effort that led to those changes: "Weaver's most important legacy in national politics is not what he advocated, or how subsequent reforms worked, but his effect on America's continuing political conversation."